Early Childhood

 Illinois SNAP-Ed may provide other supports to early childhood education locations as part of our partnership.
 Technical assistance provided may include:

-• Assistance with nutrition and physical activity policies
+• Assist with nutrition, physical activity and wellness policies

 • Identify best practices for nutrition and physical activity promoting environments